xbankov/songbook/README.md

 ## Overview

-This project is **Work In Progress!**

 The Songbook app is a simple app to host your own songbook database.
-Ideally It can be used to download chords you want from websites like ultimateguitar or supermusic.cz, enable you to correct them, and then enable you to creat printable songbook in a browser.
+It can be used to add your own chords in a chorpro format, edit them and print them in a single songbook.

-## Features

-- ~~Create new songs with title, artist, lyrics, and chords~~
-- ~~Edit existing songs to make changes or corrections.~~
-- ~~Delete songs you no longer need.~~
-- ~~View and search through your entire song library.~~
-- ~~Share your songs with friends or bandmates.~~

 ## Installation